 Egg White – Okay, so an egg white isn’t going to make your oatmeal creamy but it will influence the texture in another way.
 Stir in an egg white to make it nice and fluffy.
 It doesn’t impact the flavour of the dish at all, but it does add a protein boost.
 (Save the egg yolk for sauces or baking!)

 Step 3.
-Top It Off, Sweet or Savoury
+Spice it Up & Top it Off, Sweet or Savoury

 This is where the real fun begins.
 No matter the grain or level of creaminess, you can dress your bowl almost anyway you like.
 Satisfy your sweet tooth (we all have one) or make it savoury (think of it as the new grain bowl).
 Porridge can wear it all.